teapottiger/WPFMatlabPlotter/README.md

 ```

 # Examples
-You can find examples in the `/Examples` folder in the code repository.
+You can find examples (built for Matlab Runtime 9.2) in the `/Examples` folder in the code repository.
 # License
 MIT - do whatever you want.